decred/dcrd/peer/README.md

 [![ISC License](https://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![Doc](https://img.shields.io/badge/doc-reference-blue.svg)](https://pkg.go.dev/github.com/decred/dcrd/peer/v2)

-Package peer provides a common base for creating and managing bitcoin network peers.
+Package peer provides a common base for creating and managing Decred network peers.

-This package has intentionally been designed so it can be used as a standalone package for any projects needing a full featured bitcoin peer base to build on.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing a full featured Decred peer base to build on.

 ## Overview

-This package builds upon the wire package, which provides the fundamental primitives necessary to speak the bitcoin wire protocol, in order to simplify the process of creating fully functional peers.
+This package builds upon the wire package, which provides the fundamental primitives necessary to speak the Decred wire protocol, in order to simplify the process of creating fully functional peers.
 In essence, it provides a common base for creating concurrent safe fully validating nodes, Simplified Payment Verification (SPV) nodes, proxies, etc.

 A quick overview of the major features peer provides are as follows:

- - Provides a basic concurrent safe bitcoin peer for handling bitcoin communications via the peer-to-peer protocol
+ - Provides a basic concurrent safe Decred peer for handling Decred communications via the peer-to-peer protocol
- - Full duplex reading and writing of bitcoin protocol messages
+ - Full duplex reading and writing of Decred protocol messages
  - Automatic handling of the initial handshake process including protocol version negotiation
  - Asynchronous message queueing of outbound messages with optional channel for